FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 password: password
 ```

-Once you have logged in, go to **Settings → API Keys** and check to see if an API key exists for the **Id** “4ed5eb32-0a97-40eb-a6d7-cca1f9fa3a0c”.
+Once you have logged in, go to **Settings → API Keys** and check to see if an API key exists for the **Id** "4ed5eb32-0a97-40eb-a6d7-cca1f9fa3a0c".
 Because the sandbox is a shared environment, it may already exist.

-If it’s not listed, you should add it by clicking green “+” button at the top of the page.
+If it's not listed, you should add it by clicking green "+" button at the top of the page.
 Use the ```apiKey``` listed in the ```config.json``` file we edited earlier.

 ## Setting Up The App (Installing Node Modules)